 Nicole MacFarlane, Linux Engineer, is a Computer Information Systems graduate of the University of the Fraser Valley.
 On a regular work day, Nicole is busy monitoring, doing ‘stuff’ with email systems, devops and a bunch of custom implementations for clients, and also a lot of automation.

-Curtis grew up playing and coding on his families Commodore 64.
+Curtis Hildebrand, Linux Engineer, grew up playing and coding on his families Commodore 64.
 When his dad bought an IBM XT, he was fascinated by the CGA graphic games and determined to learn more.
 His first Linux installation was RedHat 5.2.
-Red Hat 6.0 wouldn’t install so he moved to MandrakeLinux.
-Eventually things continued to break and he learned how to fix them gaining skills with GNU/Linux.
-He’s on the cusp of finishing the Computer Information Systems degree at UFV with a major in his biggest interest, Computer Security.
-In his spare time, Curtis can be found with either his wife and three kids, working on a security CTF or somewhere on the mountains racing through the trails on his bike.
+Red Hat 6.0 failed to install so he moved to MandrakeLinux.
+As things continued to break, he learned how to fix them gaining skills with GNU/Linux.
+He has a degree in Computer Information Systems from UFV with a major in his biggest interest, Computer Security.

 Chris Pickett, Linux Systems Engineer – When asked to summarize his role in one sentence he says “marrying the best in class DevOps solutions to the custom needs of individual clients“.
 He can do custom development work in a variety of programming languages.
 In 2011, he started working in the oil and gas industry as a technician for measurement while drilling tools.